scipy-conference/scipy_proceedings/papers/scott_collis/collis.rst

 Conclusions
 -----------

-This paper has covered proceeding from raw radar measurements through quality control and geophysical retrieval to mapping and finally the extraction of geophysical insight.
+This paper has covered the pipeline for proceeding from raw radar measurements through quality control and geophysical retrieval to mapping and finally to the extraction of geophysical insight.
 The simple conclusion is that, with careful processing, a network of X-Band radars can resolve finer details than a single C-Band radar.
-And, more importantly, finer detail exists.
+More importantly, finer details exists.
 The paper also presents a very simple, image processing based technique to take the "morphological finger print" of rainfall maps.
 This technique can be used on both remotely sensed and numerically modeled data providing a subjective bases for model assessment.